Preocts/eggsplain/openthatfile.md

 FileNotFoundError: [Errno 2] No such file or directory: 'source.txt'
 ```

-Same error but check out the difference in directory paths here.
-Now, `pathlib.Path().cwd()` is printing our current working directory.
-This is where the Python interpreter was run. the `pathlib.Path(__file__)` is printing the full location of our `reader.py` file.
+We import `pathlib` which is a great standard library for working with filepaths.
+The first print is showing us what is called the "current working directory".
+This is where the Python interpreter was run.

+The second print is telling us where the `reader.py` is. `__file__` is a special value set by Python which holds the location of the file.

+Notice our paths here do not match!
 Python isn't "working" where our file is located.

-This is a common issue for those programmers that use the built-in terminals of their editors to run the code.
-The editor runs the code but has executed the it from a different working directory.
-When python runs the `open` function, the interpreter isn't using the location of the module.
-Instead, the interpreter uses the directory it was launched from.
+This is a common issue for anyone that uses the built-in terminal of their editors to run the code.
+The editor runs the code but executes (or calls) the interpreter from an unexpected working directory.
+When python then runs the `open` function, the interpreter isn't looking where we expect.
+Instead of looking at where the `.py` is, the interpreter uses the directory it was launched from.

 That's worth saying again: